chernistry/tr808ish/README.md

 ![Cherni CR-717 Web Synth Screenshot](./assets/screenshot.png)
 ![Cherni CR-717 VST Synth Screenshot](./assets/screenshot2.png)

-A simple but functional drum sequencer created with AI in about 30 minutes, available both as a web-based application and a full-featured VST3 plugin.
-Inspired by the classic TR-808 but not pretending to replicate the original.
-A modern VST-style interface with comprehensive functionality.
+A simple but functional drum sequencer created with AI in about 30 minutes, available both as a web-based application (deprecated, not being updated) and a full-featured VST3 plugin (updated as time permits).
+Inspired by the classic TR-808 but not attempting to replicate the original.
+Features a pragmatic VST-style interface with comprehensive functionality.
 Use it freely in your projects!

 This project demonstrates the SDD (Spec-Driven Development) approach - a methodology for rapid development using AI agents with structured prompts and templates.
 For more details on SDD, check out [SDDRush](https://github.com/chernistry/SDDRush).